 Applicants must be over age twenty-one and will be required to submit both DCF and DPS background checks, must possess a Bachelor’s Degree and have a minimum 3 years of experience with deaf and hard of hearing children/youth.
 Applicants must demonstrate proficiency in ASL and have prior experience as a camp director or experience within administrative or supervisory capacity within a camp environment.
 Applicants must demonstrate good judgment and excellent leadership skills.
 The Camp IB Director will be responsible to uphold and maintain the standards required under the Youth Camping Act.

 CPR for the Professional Rescuer, Standard First Aid and Lifeguard Training Certificate strongly encouraged.

 SALARY AND BENEFITS

-• Compensation range is specified by experience.
+Compensation range is dependent upon training and experience.

-HOW TO APPLY
+HOW TO APPLY: